afropiloto/paperless-platform/README.md

     * Need to integrate Virus Scan into Registration documents upload
     * Need to integrate Virus Scan into Trade Documents File upload
 6. Account Analytics
+   - analytics (last period stats) and latest n-docs for Trade Documents
+   - analytics (last period stats) and latest n-docs for Finance Deals
 7. Update ReadMe with set up & deployment information
 8. Write Service and Controller Tests
     * Can we get Cursor to create the tests?